- NAME: Pete Seeger

 Answer questions and see how you rank against other players.Play Now

-Born on May 3, 1919, American folk singer Pete Seeger is a 20th century iconic figure, who is best known for his contributions to the American folk music revival.
-He wrote the hits "Where Have All the Flowers Gone?" and "Turn, Turn, Turn," which have since been recorded by several other artists.
-Seeger has also been an engaged activist, supporting such causes as international disarmament, civil rights and environmental awareness.
+Born on May 3, 1919, Pete Seeger was an iconic singer-songwriter best known for his contributions to the American folk music revival and his political activism.
+He wrote hits like "Where Have All the Flowers Gone?" and "Turn, Turn, Turn," which have since been recorded by several other artists.
+Seeger was also an engaged activist, supporting such causes as international disarmament, civil rights and environmental awareness.
 For his established career as a musician and activist,

 "I look upon myself as a planter of seeds."